 GRL is always looking for new members to join their existing chapters and enthusiastic students to start chapters on their own campuses.
 GRL also welcomes community members in support of their mission and goals.

-In 2005, Gamma Rho Lambda began the daunting task of expanding nationally, as they had been approached by several interested women on other campuses in the United States.
+In 2005, Gamma Rho Lambda began the daunting task of expanding nationally, as Alpha chapter had been approached by several interested women on other campuses in the United States.
 Over the course of the next year, Gamma Rho Lambda worked to expand to these campuses, functioning in a national and local capacity at the same time.